Answers to Frequently Asked Questions

-Who is affected by identity theft?
+What is identity theft?

 Identity theft is much more than credit card fraud.
 It’s the fraudulent use of personally identifiable information (PII) by a thief for the purpose of obtaining goods, services, and/or employment, committing a crime, gaining a benefit or hiding a real identity.
 It can include a consumer’s name, Social Insurance number, date of birth, address, driver’s licence number, telephone number, passport information, birth certificate information, student transcript data and medical record information.

-If I have a bad credit score do I need to worry about identity theft?
+If I have a bad credit score, do I need to worry about identity theft?

 Someone can misuse your driver’s licence number, make counterfeit checks using your personal information, use your identity to rent an apartment or apply for a payday loan, or give your name and other identifiers to the police if they’re arrested.
 These activities and others have nothing to do with your credit history.

-What is the Dark Web?
+What is the dark web?

 Often confused with the “deep web” which is simply those parts of the internet not indexed by any search engine, the “dark web” includes those sites that take measures to hide their IP address to remain anonymous.
 The most notorious sites on the dark web are those with illegal activities such as the sale of stolen information (think credit/debit card data and personal identifiers that can be used to commit identity theft), drug sales, weapon sales and pornography.